 FAQ about applying for a mortgage

-• While you can technically lock your rate in with multiple lenders, doing so implies you’re committing to the loan application process with that lender.
+• While you can technically lock your rate in with multiple lenders, doing so implies you’re committing to the loan underwriting process with that lender.
 Locking your rate could also trigger a credit check and sometimes other fees, which you might still be responsible for even if you decide to work with another lender.
-For these reasons, it’s best to shop for rates with multiple lenders, but only lock your rate with the one waving the most compelling offer.
+For these reasons, it’s best to shop for rates with multiple lenders, and even apply to several.
+But only lock your rate with the one waving the most compelling offer.

 • While it’s a good idea to rate-shop with at least three lenders, you only need one preapproval letter to make an offer on a home.